Mexican tea culture: Herbal teas

 Silver and gold tea set on display at the Franz Mayer Museum in Mexico City.

 Herbal teas are common in Mexico.
 Many herb varieties, both indigenous and imported, are sold at Mexican markets.
 Traditional medicinal infusions are common in some Mexican immigrant communities in the United States.

 Poleo is a tea made from the Hedeoma drummondii plant.
 Aside from being used to make a beverage in Mexico, this plant has also been used as a culinary spice by native cultures north of Mexico.
 Poleo has been found to be rich in antioxidants.

 Hierba buena (Good herb) is a name given to a variety of mint teas sold loose in many markets.
 This is similar to yerba mate, used throughout many Latin American countries as mate, and widely regarded to have health benefits.
 Mild stomach upset is often remedied with a drink made from lemongrass, or Limón.

-Damiana tea made from damiana leaves is typically drunk in Mexico and Brazil for impotency.
+Damiana tea made from damiana leaves is typically drunk in Mexico and Brazil for impotence.
 Damiana was used by the Aztecs centuries ago.